ece3400team11/ece3400team11.github.io/_labs/lab2/lab2.md

 ## Full lab code

-You can find the full that we used for the lab [here](https://github.com/ece3400team11/ece3400team11.github.io/tree/master/_labs/lab2/code)
+You can find the full code that we used in this lab [here](https://github.com/ece3400team11/ece3400team11.github.io/tree/master/_labs/lab2/code)